NordicWayInterchange/interchange/frontend/USERHELP.md

 for a short time, while
 the endpoint is being provisioned on the broker, but should end up in a `CREATED` state after a few seconds.

-Click on the three dots on the fat right to see the details of the delivery including the endpoint to connect to in order to send messages.
+Click on the three dots on the far right to see the details of the delivery including the endpoint to connect to in order to send messages.

+There is also another way of creating a delivery.
+You can click on `Add delivery` from `Deliveries` tab and create a delivery by clicking on the listed capabilities.
+You can also click on advanced mode and write your own selector by using a provided cheat sheet.
+While creating a delivery you have the option to enable the dead letter queue (dlq) for the delivery you are creating.
+Messages that cannot be delivered are moved to dlq.

+## Bi-queues

+Bi-queue is an unfiltered queue without any subscriptions.
+In this tab you can see the list of bi-queues per message type.
+You can also add or remove access to the bi-consumer's group.
+By clicking on each bi-queue from the list you can see the endpoint details.

+## Certificate

+You can generate the key and certificate in the portal in order to generate the key and trust stores for using the Interchange, Enter the country code and the organisation name, and click "Generate certificate" and download the private key, chain certificate and root certificate.